Pierre81385/flutter-matchdotdog/README.md

 - requires \_currentOwner object

 - this page is primarily a viewer for
-  - dog list: a list of all your dogs
+  - my dogs page: a list of all your dogs
   - map view: a map showing other dogs nearby
+    - not yet implimented
-  - chat view: a list of all current chats
+  - chat page: a list of all current chats

+## My Dogs page

+- populates a list of dogs where their owner property is equal to your user id
+- add dogs with the '+' button, and be taken to the dog registration page

+* needs a delete dogs option